 In the public-use dataset, the distance variables are presented using the following categories:

-On the restricted-use Geocode CD, the exact distance is available.
+In the restricted-use geocode data, the exact distance is available.

 Some of the reported addresses are not complete, so the exact street address can not be determined.
 These addresses are assigned the longitude and latitude of the center of the zip code in which they are located.
 The quality variables for the distance from parents' residence variables alert users as to whether the respondent's or the parent's residence was zip centroided.
 A centroid is essentially the midpoint of a zip code area.
 The geographic information is less certain via this method.